-A solvent exporter would normally distribute this solvent in bulk vessels or tank trucks.
+Ethyl acrylate would normally be distributed by a solvent exporter in bulk vessels or tank trucks.
 For transportation purposes, ethyl acrylate is classed as a flammable liquid as it has a fire hazard rating of 3.
-This product contains an inhibitor (hydroquinone) to stabilise it during transportation.
-This is an essential product when a chemical distributor exports throughout regions such as the UK, Europe, Africa and America.
-This product is packing group 2.
+This compound contains an inhibitor (hydroquinone) to stabilise it during transportation and stop polymerisation.

 Ethyl acrylate is primarily used in the production of emulsion-base polymers.
-Manufacturers produce acrylic resins which can then be used as paints, coatings or latex products.
+Manufacturers produce acrylic resins which can then be used as paints, coatings, or latex products.
 It is mainly used in polyacrylate elastomers, acrylic rubber, textiles, acrylic fibres, leather products and denture materials.
-It can be used as a coating on most household items such as books, magazines, frozen food packaging, fragrance additive and an adhesive on for envelopes and labels.
-The primary end user markets are the plastics, leather, paints, packaging, paper and textiles industries
+It can be used as a coating on most household items such as books, magazines, frozen food packaging, as a fragrance additive and as an adhesive for envelopes and labels.
+The primary end user markets are the plastics, leather, paints, packaging, paper, and textiles industries.